pdealmei/AllPassFilter/README.md

 It takes any audio input and applies a short delay with an inverted phase.

 #### How to use
-1. Copy the VST3/allpassfilter.vst3 file to your local VST3 folder
+1. After building copy the VST3 file to your local VST3 folder
 2. Lauch your DAW/plugin host and load up the AllPassFilter plugin

 #### Controls